ghishadow/wilt/README.md

 + Intuition:
 	>The act or faculty of knowing or sensing without the use of rational processes
 - Usage:I used my intuition to solve this problem.

+#### 6th September 2016
++ ubiquitous:
+	>present, appearing, or found everywhere
+- Usage:his ubiquitous influence was felt by all the family.